VidhiMistry1/BlackFridaySale_RetailAnalysis/README.md

 ---

-# 🧮 SQL Analysis (with One-Line Business Insights)
+# 🧮 SQL Analysis (with Business Insights on each query performed)

 ### ✅ 1. **Data Profiling**
 *Insight:* Data is rich, complete, and robust for demographic + transactional analysis.